If you have a question on the Rules, or would like clarification on a disputed point, please use the Contact Us page to send your query.

-A. Assuming the base of the tree is not within Ground Under Repair, or that the ball is not within the margins of a Water Hazard, the ball needs to be found and identified otherwise it is lost, and stroke and distance will apply under Rule 27.
+A. Assuming the base of the tree is not within Ground Under Repair, or that the ball is not within the margins of a Penalty Area, the ball needs to be found and identified otherwise it is lost, and stroke and distance will apply under Rule 18.

 The player may climb the tree or even use binoculars if readily available to spot the identification mark on the ball.
-If the ball is identified and not playable, the player should declare it unplayable and proceed under Rule 28.
-The reference point for option 28c (two clublength option) is the point on the ground directly under where the ball lies in the tree.
-The player may substitute the ball when proceeding under Rule 28, so there is no need to retrieve the ball as long as it has been identified.
+If the ball is identified and not playable, the player should declare it unplayable and proceed under Rule 19.
+The reference point for option 19.2c (two club-length option) is the point on the ground directly under where the ball lies in the tree.
+The player may substitute the ball when proceeding under Rule 19, so there is no need to retrieve the ball as long as it has been identified.

-If it is known or virtually certain that the ball is lost in a tree and the calculated position of the ball is also within the margins of a Water Hazard, the player must proceed under Rule 26.
+If it is known or virtually certain that the ball is lost in a tree and the calculated position of the ball is also within the margins of a Penalty Area, the player must proceed under Rule 17.

-If the ball is found and identified in a tree of which the trunk lies entirely or partially within the margins of Ground Under Repair, the player may proceed without penalty under Rule 25-1b.
+If the ball is found and identified in a tree of which the trunk lies entirely or partially within the margins of Ground Under Repair, the player may proceed without penalty under Rule 16.1b.
 The reference point is the point on the ground directly under where the ball lies in the tree.
-A ball may be substituted if not immediately recoverable.
+The ball may be substituted.

-Q. My ball went into the hazard, whilst certain it went in I played a provisional in the event it was lost.
-We found the ball in the hazard marked by yellow stakes.
-I continued to play the provisional ball believing it to be the now playable ball of which I would have chosen to return to the last spot to play the ball from the hazard anyway.
+Q. My ball went into the penalty area, whilst certain it went in, I played a provisional in the event it was lost.
+We found the ball in the penalty area marked by yellow stakes.
+I continued to play the provisional ball believing it to be the now playable ball of which I would have chosen to return to the last spot to play the ball from the penalty area anyway.
 This saved time.
 Was this the correct ruling or was I supposed to return and play another ball deeming the provisional ball to be void?

-A. It comes down to the definition of a Provisional Ball in the front of the Rule book.
+A. It comes down to the definition of a Provisional Ball.

-From your statement it appears you were virtually certain the ball went into the Water hazard.
-So using the definition above, you are not entitled to play a provisional ball, you can only act under the Water Hazard rule.
+From your statement it appears you were virtually certain the ball went into the Penalty Area.
+So, using the definition above, you are not entitled to play a provisional ball, you can only act under the Penalty Area rule (17).
 When you dropped another ball (or teed up another ball), even though you may well have said "provisional ball", it was not the case.
-Your action with the other ball is deemed to be you acting under the Water Hazard rule by playing a stroke from where the previous stroke was made (Rule 26-1a).
+Your action with the other ball is deemed to be you acting under the Penalty Area rule by playing a stroke from where the previous stroke was made (Rule 17.1d(1)).
 So yes, you have done the right thing by continuing with that ball, even though your assumption was that you were continuing with your Provisional Ball.
-The trouble would have started if you had dropped the original ball out of the Water Hazard.
+The trouble would have started if you had dropped the original ball out of the Penalty Area.

 Let me change the scenario slightly.
-If you believed that the ball you hit towards the water hazard may or may not have reached the hazard, and that there is a possibility of the ball being lost outside of the hazard, you can play a Provisional Ball.
-Then, if you find your original ball in the hazard, the provisional ball is no longer an option.
+If you believed that the ball you hit towards the penalty area may or may not have reached the penalty area, and that there is a possibility of the ball being lost outside of the penalty area, you can play a Provisional Ball.
+Then, if you find your original ball in the penalty area, the provisional ball is no longer an option.
 Consider it picked up.
-You now have the normal choices under the water hazard rule.
+You now have the normal choices under the penalty area rule.
 If you wish to go back to the place where the last stroke you made - go for it, but forget the Provisional Ball.
-If you continue with the Provisional Ball in this case, you have played a wrong ball and incur a two stroke penalty.
-You then have to correct the error by proceeding under the Water Hazard Rule with respect to the original ball.
+If you continue with the Provisional Ball in this case, you have played a wrong ball and incur a two-stroke penalty.
+You then have to correct the error by proceeding under the Penalty Area Rule with respect to the original ball.